 Parallel compression is a mixing concept when you duplicate a track and use hard compression on a copied track.
 Then you blend the compressed track with the original, uncompressed track.

 This way you have an original track without a compressor on it.
 But you have a copy of the same track with very hard compression.
 This track has no dynamics.

 The compressor settings might be different from track to track but the goal is to use hard compression.
-You need a high ratio, very fast attack, and slow release.
+You need a high ratio, a very fast attack, and a slow release.
 You need to make copied track very undynamic.